AlexisObel/Ob3l3xy.github.io/_posts/2023-05-30-HTB-LinuxFundamentals.md

 > **Q: What is the path to the htb-student's mail?** /var/mail/htb-student

 The **/var/mail/** directory is a system directory that contains user mailboxes for local mail delivery.
 When a user on the local system receives mail, it is typically stored in a mailbox file within the /var/mail/ directory with the same name as the user's login name.
 Hence why it was easy to find htb-student’s mail, because it’s the default place to find it.

 > **Q: Which shell is specified for the htb-student user?** /bin/bash

-The `echo $SHELL` command is used to display the default shell that is currently being used in the terminal or command prompt.
+The `echo $SHELL` command was used to display the default shell that is currently being used in the terminal or command prompt.
 The $SHELL variable is an environment variable that stores the path to the default shell executable file.
 When you run the echo $SHELL command in a terminal or command prompt, it will output the path to the default shell executable file, which is typically a binary file such as **/bin/bash, /bin/sh, /bin/zsh,** or **/bin/csh**.
 This indicates which shell is currently being used to interpret and execute commands entered into the terminal or command prompt.

 ![Alt Text](/assets/img/echo.JPG)

 > **Q: Which kernel version is installed on the system?
 (Format: 1.22.3)** 4.15.0

-The `uname -r` command is a shell command used to display the kernel release of the operating system.
+The `uname -r` command is a shell command that was used to display the kernel release of the operating system.
 The uname command is typically available on Unix-like operating systems and stands for "Unix Name".
 The -r option specifies that only the kernel release should be displayed.
 When you run the uname -r command, it will output the kernel release of the operating system, which is a string of text that represents the version number of the currently running kernel.

 ![Alt Text](/assets/img/uR.JPG)

 > **Q: What is the name of the network interface that MTU is set to 1500?** ens192

-The `ifconfig` command is a shell command used to display information about network interfaces on a Unix-like operating system.
+The `ifconfig` command is a shell command that's used to display information about network interfaces on a Unix-like operating system.
 The -a option specifies that all network interfaces, including those that are currently down, should be displayed.
-When you run the ifconfig -a command, it will output information about all network interfaces on the system, including their IP addresses, netmasks, and other configuration details.
+When I ran the ifconfig -a command, it outputted information about all network interfaces on the system, including their IP addresses, netmasks, and other configuration details.
 The output will typically be divided into sections for each network interface.

 ![Alt Text](/assets/img/if.JPG)